 #12 of 23 Places to Visit in Udaipur

 At a distance of 26 km from Eklingji and 48 km from Udaipur, the Shrinathji Temple is a Hindu temple situated on the bank of the Banas River in Nathdwara town of Rajasthan.
-It is considered as the second richest Indian temple after the Tirupati Temple of Andhra Pradesh and also one of the popular pilgrimage places in Udaipur.
+It is considered the second richest temple in India after the Tirupati Temple of Andhra Pradesh, and also one of the must include places in Udaipur trip.

 Shrinathji Temple is dedicated to Lord Krishna and the term 'Nathdwara' suggests the 'gate of the lord'.
 The temple was built by Goswami priests in 1672 AD.
-According to the legend, the idol of the Lord Krishna was being transported during the late 17th century from Vrindavan to protect from the wrath of Aurangzeb.
-When the idol reached this spot, the wheels of bullock cart in which the idol was being transported sank deep down in mud and could not be moved any farther.
-The accompanying priests realised that the particular place was the Lord's chosen spot and accordingly, a temple was built there under the rule and protection of the then Maharana Raj Singh of .....
+According to the legend, the idol of Lord Krishna was being transported during the late 17th century from Vrindavan to protect from the wrath of Aurangzeb.
+When the idol reached this spot, the wheels of bullock cart in which the idol was being transported sank deep down in the mud and could not be moved any farther.
+The accompanying priests realized that the particular place was the Lord's chosen spot and .....

 #13 of 23 Places to Visit in Udaipur